everit-org/jtds-component/README.md

 # jtds-ecm

-Configurable ECM component that makes it possible to instantiate and register JtdsDataSource and register it as an OSGi service based on the interfaces it implements.
+Configurable ECM component that makes it possible to instantiate and register JtdsDataSource as an OSGi service based on the interfaces it implements.